We have provided credentialed brokerage services to veterinary practice sellers for over 20 years.

 IDENTIFY PROSPECTIVE BUYERS

 We maintain a national database of independent and corporate buyers.
 In addition to our internal database, we actively identify new prospective buyers in your area.
-When a buyer shows legitimate interest in purchasing your practice, on your behalf, we will act as the intermediary in communications, coordinating visits, and negotiating the terms of the sale.
+When a buyer shows legitimate interest in purchasing your practice, we will act as the intermediary in communications, coordinate visits, and negotiate the sale terms on your behalf.

 ASSIST IN OBTAINING FINANCING

 Prospective buyers need to secure financing before presenting a Letter of Intent.
-If interested buyers have not been pre-approved for financing with a preferred lender versed in veterinary practice financing, we introduce them to lenders with a proven track record.
+If interested buyers have yet to be pre-approved for financing with a preferred lender versed in veterinary practice financing, we introduce them to lenders with a proven track record.

 NEGOTIATE THE DEAL